Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Image source: Rimmel London

-4. Create shoppable social media posts featuring UGC
+4. Create shoppable social content

 UGC on social media promotes brands in a genuine and authentic way that users trust, making it highly effective for e-commerce.
 Using your social media followers’ UGC to create shoppable images does double duty: It entices fans with realistic, relatable content that’s linked directly to product pages.